Apicurio/api-controller/README.md

 The listener uses the information from the API spec (retrieved from Apicurio Registry) to enforce policies like security (OAuth2, JWT, etc.) and rate limiting.

-* Step 8: The listener writes to a Git repo, that is used in a GitOps fashion to propagate changes to Kuadrant.
+* Step 9: The listener writes to a Git repo, that is used in a GitOps fashion to propagate changes to Kuadrant.
 An initial implementation will show how to achieve this via ArgoCD makes an API call to Kuadrant to apply or update the policies based on the spec.
 This step ensures that the API’s rate limits, authentication mechanisms, and traffic controls are enforced in line with the API’s definition.

-* Step 10: If all tests pass, the system promotes the API to production.
-If any tests fail, the pipeline can trigger alerts or rollback to a previous version of the API spec (stored in Git).